 Learn About the Penalties for Avoiding a DUI Checkpoint

-You can get legal help if you were charged with a DUI after a checkpoint stop.
-Find out how by contacting the Simmrin Law Group’s DUI lawyers in Los Angeles.
-We’ll discuss your situation with a free consultation.
+You can get legal help if police arrested you or prosecutors charged you with a DUI after a checkpoint stop.
+Find out how by contacting Simmrin Law Group’s DUI lawyers in Los Angeles.
+We’ll discuss your situation during a free consultation.